 Meth can be swallowed as tablets; snorted through the nose as a powder; injected in liquid form or smoked.

 Meth affects the way you think, feel and behave.

 It also affects your body.

-Effects can come on straight away or take longer depending on the amount and how you have taken it.
-The effects can last from 12 to 24 hours.
+Effects can come on straight away or take longer depending on how you have taken it.
+The effects last from 12 to 24 hours.

-Meth use and possession is illegal, costs lots of money and this can put pressure on families and communities.
+Meth costs lots of money and this can put pressure on families and communities.